KageKirin/CodingTests/SuckerPunch/SuckerPunch/test/README.md

     c) Zero values
     d) Negative values
 2. OutOfMemory * Illegal operation
-    a) System should be able to handle when the memory is almost full
+    a) System should be able to handle when the memory is almost full.
     b) System should not be able to handle when memory is full for cases like:
       * uses no more than 2048 bytes to implement all byte queues, and
       * must support 15 queues with an average of 80 or so bytes in each queue.